frequently asked questions?

-Licensed Midwives and Certified Professional Midwives are autonomous providers and are not required to practice under physician authority.
-I do enjoy collaborating with physicians when needed and have had the great fortune (and pleasure) of working with some fantastic homebirth-friendly physicians over the years.
-There are times when moms and babies need or benefit from a more specialized level of care, and I am grateful for the availability of this care.
+While LMs are autonomous providers and not required to practice under physicians, the best care for moms and babies includes seamless collaboration between midwives and physicians.
+I very much enjoy working with physicians as needed.
+I have had the great fortune (and pleasure) of working with progressive, evidenced-based, and homebirth-friendly obstetricians and perinatologists over the years.
+There are times when moms and babies benefit from a more specialized level of care, and I am grateful for these providers and their services.

 What if I want an ultrasound, or other specialized test?

 Referrals are offered for all specialized obstetrical tests as desired, including ultrasound, and amniocentesis.
 I make every attempt to refer you to a homebirth-friendly provider.